 Don’t interrupt your tests with additional changes

-Because A/B testing for mobile apps is all about identifying which variables will improve performance, it’s crucial not to make any mid-test changes.
-This diminishes the confidence you can have in your findings because you will no longer know which changes have produced the desired result.
+It’s crucial not to make any mid-test changes.
+This diminishes the confidence you can have in your findings because you will no longer know which variables have produced the outcome.
 Remember, you are trying to find a cause and effect based on conclusive results.

 Regardless of vertical, your results will be subject to the time period in which you’ve tested.
 You can, therefore, test the same variables in different seasons and find different results.
-For example, it could be that a particular creative that didn’t perform well in Summer would see impressive results in Winter.
-This is especially important for verticals such as e-commerce, where users will have clear incentives to behave differently depending on the season.
+For example, it could be that a particular creative that didn’t perform well in summer would see impressive results in winter.

 Learn from your own tests, not just case studies

-A/B testing is an essential tool that helps marketers continually improve their campaigns.
-If you’d like to learn more ways to improve your campaigns, take a look at our guide to social media marketing.
-We also have resources for new user acquisition and mobile marketing automation.
+A/B testing is clearly an essential tool that helps marketers continually improve their campaigns.
+If you’d like to explore more ways to improve your campaigns, check out our ultimate guide to scaling your app to one million users.